-- Replace the IDE signal cable attached to the secondary IDE connector (labeled J104 on the system board) with an IDE cable that has two drive connectors. - 2.
-Set the jumper on the new drive to master or slave, depending on the following conditions: - If the factory-installed drive is a CD-ROM drive (or any drive type other than a hard disk drive), and the drive you are installing is a hard disk drive, set the new drive as the master device.
+- Replace the IDE signal cable attached to the secondary IDE connector (labelled J5 on the system board, if the machine type of your system is 2193; labelled J12 on the system board, if the machine type of your system is 2194 or 6345) with an IDE cable that has two drive connectors. - Set the jumper on the new drive to master or slave, depending on the following conditions: - If the factory-installed drive is a CD-ROM drive (or any drive type other than a hard disk drive), and the drive you are installing is a hard disk drive, set the new drive as the master device.
 Then, set the factory-installed drive as a slave device.
 Jumpers for setting drives as master or slave devices are typically located at the back of the drive. - If the factory-installed drive is a hard disk drive, set the new drive as a slave drive. - 3.
 Install the new drive.